harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

       * current node data ->left subtree -> right subtree
       * first node is the root and last node is the right most
       * **going down** from the parent node to child node(s)
-      * Examples: copy a tree, LCA, build a tree, path from root, depth , height
+      * Examples: clone a tree, flip the nodes in a tree, LCA, build a tree, path from root, depth , height
 	* In-order   Traversal:
       * left subtree -> current node data -> right subtree
       * first node is the left most and last node is the right most.
 In a BST the values are **sorted**